Veganuary will bring a flood of new launches that will make the burgeoning plant-based market more crowded than ever.

 However, he questions whether it has enough personality to tempt consumers away from their favourite treats.
 Commenting on both Bells & Whistles and Plantastic, Hales adds: “Neither demonstrate any personality or a reason to choose them over a competitor.
 Why should we become a convert to either of these brands?
 We’d probably choose a Nakd snack bar over either.”

-A version of this article appeared on britishbaker.co.uk earlier this year.
+A version of this article first appeared on britishbaker.co.uk in July 2019.